timkoopmans/gridinit-jmeter/README.md

 Tired of using the JMeter GUI or looking at hairy XML files?

-This gem lets you write test plans for JMeter in your favourite text editor, and optionally run them on gridinit.com
+This gem lets you write test plans for JMeter in your favourite text editor, and optionally run them on [Gridinit.com](http://gridinit.com).
+Here's some background on [why we think](http://www.slideshare.net/90kts/gridinit-jmeter) a DSL is necessary.

 ## Installation